 Convinced that that the legal system would again be distorted to support Joseph Smith, a mob from Warsaw amassed outside the Carthage jail on June 27, 1844 and then dozens made their way upstairs to where Joseph Smith, his brother Hyrum and two other Mormon leaders were.
 In the ensuing gunfight the Smith brothers were killed.

 The extrajudicial killing climaxed Mormon fears in Nauvoo of impending destruction of their community.
-Facing violent hostility from nearby locals because of their growing political power and controversial religious practices, in the winter of 1846 most Mormons in Nauvoo fled back across the Mississippi River – from whence they had escaped Missouri – to undertake a dramatic trek across the western United States, ultimately arriving in Utah and founding Salt Lake City.
+Facing violent hostility from nearby locals because of their growing political power and controversial religious practices, in the winter of 1846 most of Nauvoo’s Mormons fled back across the Mississippi River – from whence they had escaped Missouri – to undertake a dramatic trek across the western United States, ultimately arriving in Utah and founding Salt Lake City.

 After several months in which succession to Joseph Smith’s leadership role was contested, Brigham Young emerged victorious and, still confronting a hostile Illinois neighborhood, decided to lead an exodus of the Mormon inhabitants of Nauvoo to a western territory where the Saints could live as they wished.
 There may have been as many as 15,000 to 20,000 residents in Nauvoo at the time.
 In February 1846 the Mormons began crossing the Mississippi River – for the last time.
 Their great trek west is today recognized by the National Park Service’s Mormon Pioneer Trail, for they were as much American pioneers as the countless other wagon trains so familiar to us from literature and Hollywood movies.